My name is Anne.

 Up until then, I was convinced that it was impossible to bake great bread at home.
 Edible bread, sure, maybe even a decent loaf, but that would surely be it.
 But I was drawn in by the tantalizingly beautiful photographs and stunning design of the book, so I decided to give it a try anyway.

-I patiently trained my own sourdough starter, baked my first loaf, and tumbled down the rabbit hole...
+I patiently made my own sourdough starter, baked my first loaf, and tumbled down the rabbit hole...

 My baking addiction has gotten progressively worse, and I have discovered that, for me, the greatest pleasure lies in sharing the bread I bake with other people.

-Our goal is to become a true neighborhood bakery.
-A place where you can gather with friends and family, enjoy good bread, and even learn how to make it yourself.
-To achieve this goal, we need to build a community to share our bread with.
+Our goal is to become a true neighborhood bakery café: a place where you can gather with friends and family, enjoy great bread, relax with a cup of coffee and delicious pastries, and even learn how to make bread yourself.